SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 is to recursively copy subdirectories.)
-* After copying, the directory `TestDir` will automatically have group ownership `def-mcneney`, inherited from its new parent directory, 'project/def-mcneney/share`.
+* After copying, the directory `TestDir` will automatically have group ownership `def-mcneney`, inherited from its new parent directory, `project/def-mcneney/share`.
-* If you won't need `TestDir` in your scratch directory any more, remove it by typing `rm -R TestDir`.
+* If you won't need `TestDir` in your scratch directory any more, remove it by typing `rm -r TestDir`.

 ## SFU Statgen datasharing group